 If you experience constipation on a gluten-free diet, aim to eat more fiber-rich foods like:

 Following a gluten-free diet can be difficult on a tight budget.

-Research shows that gluten-free foods are roughly two and a half times more expensive than their regular counterparts (31).
+Research shows that gluten-free foods are almost 2 1/2 times more expensive than their regular counterparts (19).

-This is because gluten-free foods cost manufacturers more money to make.
-For example, gluten-free foods must pass stricter testing and avoid becoming contaminated.
+This is because gluten-free products cost manufacturers more money to make.
+For example, gluten-free foods must pass stricter testing and avoid cross-contamination.

 This can make it difficult to socialize if you’re following a gluten-free diet.
-While many restaurants have gluten-free options, there is still a risk of food being contaminated with traces of gluten (32).
+While many restaurants have gluten-free options, there’s still a risk of food being contaminated with traces of gluten (35).